How to become a great meeting and workshop facilitator

 IT ISN’T coming up with the best solution

 A good facilitator’s goal is to encourage participants to think productively, not solve the team’s challenge for them.

-Your goals is to focus on guiding the team and NOT trying to be the person in the room with the best, brightest, most innovative ideas.
+Your goal is to focus on guiding the team and NOT trying to be the person in the room with the best, brightest, most innovative ideas.